FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/03/33_Task3.md

 ![](image-t3-2.png)

 * Edit the terraform.tfvars file.
-If you are using AWS Cloudshell, then your credentials are already exported into the shell environment.
 If you are not using AWS Cloudshell, then I recommend exporting your AWS credentials into your environment and not hard-coding your credentials into the terraform.tfvars file.
 You can find more information here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html

 {{% notice tip %}}
 **Note:** You can find more information on exporting your AWS credentials into your environment here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envars.html